CONTENTS

 John Harmeling zeros in on O'Rear

 Darrell Mudra took over a Florida State program that had just gone 0-11 in 1973.
-Faced with a daunting schedule put together by former AD Clay Stapleton to help defray the athletic department's $300,000 debt, Mudra coaxed some competitive performances from his new team.
+Faced with a daunting schedule put together by former Athletic Director Clay Stapleton to help defray the athletic department's $300,000 debt, Mudra coaxed some competitive performances from his new team.

 • The opening game brought Pittsburgh to Tallahassee as the back end of a home-and-home contract.
 The Panthers sported sensational sophomore RB Tony Dorsett.

-• The Seminole D held Tony to 81y while FSU freshman Larry Key gained 63.
-Pitt broke a halftime tie with a Q3 FG and hung on for a 9-6 victory.
+• The Seminole defense held Tony to 81y while FSU freshman RB Larry Key gained 63y.
+Pitt broke a halftime tie with a third quarter field goal and hung on for a 9-6 victory.

-• In the game, Mudra unveiled his unique in-game coaching style.
+• During the game, Mudra unveiled his unique in-game coaching style.
 He sat in the pressbox because he believed he could better understand the game with the improved view.
-He didn't even call plays, just relaying advice to his assistants.
+He didn't even call plays but just relayed advice to his assistants.

 Mudra's team fought valiantly to break the losing streak.